Angiopolybia pallens: Queen intermediate conflict

-Morphological Appearance
+Morphological appearance

 In females who are workers and intermediates the ovaries are all in the same stage, making them almost morphologically identical.
 The queen's ovaries can be distinguished by the presence of post mating oocytes.
 Additionally, in most colonies workers and intermediates tend to be of equal size while the queen is larger.
 This size difference is almost impossible to distinguish, meaning that the caste system for these wasps cannot be detected by differences in size alone.
 This lack of size difference implies that the queens for a colony are not determined during development.
 The intermediates in the colony have little to no morphological differentiation compared to the queens, making it easy for them to reproduce during the next colony cycle without regulation from the queen.

 Genetic diversity

 There has been significant genetic differentiation found in A. pallens populations across the Atlantic and Amazonian rain forests.
 Much of this differentiation has been attributed to the fact that these rain forests are separated by the country of Brazil whose border they cross.
 Due to this isolation, gene flow among the populations is often unlikely to occur.
-The A. pallens species has been separated into eight distinct haplogroups which are further separated into groups A, B and C. The wasps in group A are from southern Bahia on the eastern side of Brazil with group B combining haplogroups found in northeastern Bahia, Santa Terezinha, and Vera Cruz (also all on to the east of Brazil.)
+The A. pallens species has been separated into eight distinct haplogroups which are further separated into groups A, B and C. The wasps in group A are from southern Bahia on the eastern side of Brazil with group B combining haplogroups found in northeastern Bahia, Santa Teresinha, and Vera Cruz (also all on to the east of Brazil.)
 Group C included wasps found in French Guiana, Ecuador and Peru.
 The presence of these different haplogroups suggests that at one point the species had a large range of land in which it could inhabit.
 The hypothesis that forests were connected before the glacial events is supported by the presence of A. pallens in such widespread regions of South America.
 The species likely began to diversify due to geographic isolation from Savannas in the Cenozoic era.